actnicer/notes/PLB105/ReadingNotes/chapter1.md

 **Cell Biology** - Science of cell structure and funcion

 **Economic botony and ethnobotony** - focuses on practical uses of plants and plant products

+The study of the interaction of plants with one another and with their environment is known as plant **ecology**

+**plant breeding** - subdiscipline of genetics has improved the quality of crop plants as well as crop yields

 ![Alt text](pics/bid40835_bx1a.png)